marcandrysco/CSE227-Project/rep/rep.md

 These have focused on previously untested portions of web standard, especially on Javascript, which rapidly became the core programming language of the web.
-Our tool provides a framework for fuzz testing media content with focus on the audio and video tags.
-Unlike generalized fuzz testing tools, our tool targets the audio and video tags with randomized data, both generated structurally from the media format specifications and by corrupted otherwise valid, properly handed media files.
+Our tool provides a framework for fuzz testing media content with a focus on the audio and video tags.
+Unlike generalized fuzz testing tools, our tool targets the audio and video tags with randomized data, both generated structurally from the media format specifications and by corrupted otherwise valid, properly handled media files.
 Using our techniques, we are able to exercise critical bugs, allowing a malicious website to crash the browser and sometimes even crash the entire operating system.
 These bugs warrant further investigation as they may be attack vectors for exploits.